Middle Park, Queensland: Demographics

-Representation

-The people of Middle Park are represented by government at three levels.
-In the House of Representatives of the Parliament of Australia by Milton Dick, the Australian Labor Party Member for the electorate of Oxley.
-In the Queensland Parliament by Jessica Pugh, the Australian Labor Party Member for Mount Ommaney.
-On Brisbane City Council by Councillor Sarah Hutton, the Liberal National Party Member for the Jamboree Ward.

 Education

-Middle Park State School is a government primary (Prep-6) school for boys and girls at Cnr Sumners Road & Macfarlane Street.
+Middle Park State School is a government primary (Prep-6) school for boys and girls at the corner of Sumners Road and Macfarlane Street.
 In 2017, the school had an enrolment of 646 students with 50 teachers (42 full-time equivalent) and 26 non-teaching staff (16 full-time equivalent).
 It includes a special education program.
 The School's motto is "Each to Succeed".

 Good News Lutheran School is a private primary (Prep-6) school for boys and girls at 49 Horizon Drive.
 In 2017, the school had an enrolment of 352 students with 26 teachers (24 full-time equivalent) and 21 non-teaching staff (14 full-time equivalent).
+The School's motto is "Nurturing, Engaging and Transforming Lives."

+There are no secondary schools in Middle Park.
+The nearest government secondary school is Centenary State High School in Jindalee to the north-east.

 Amenities

 Park Village Shopping Centre (also known as Metro Middle Park) is located on the corner of Horizon Drive and Riverhills Road.
 It has a Coles supermarket and 25 speciality shops.

 Centenary Baptist Church is at 8 Riverhills Road.

 Centenary Uniting Church is at 37 Riverhills Road.

 Good News Lutheran Church is at 49 Horizon Drive.

 St Catherine's Anglican Community is at 43 MacFarlane Street.

 The Salvation Army Centenary Corps is on the corner of MacFarlane Street and Lalina Street.